ualib/agda-algebras/algebras_in_lean.rst

      end
    end subuniverse

-Now we are ready to prove that the intersection of subuniverses is a subuniverse.
+Now we are ready to prove that the easy but important fact that intersections of subuniverses are subuniverses.

 .. code-block:: lean